Andrettin/Wyrmsun/readme.txt

 * Quests
 - Fixed crash which could happen in the final dialogue of the Svegdir's Journey side-quest.

+* Scenarios
+- Added neutral Elven and Troll Farms in mythical times in Britain and Scandinavia.

 * Units
 - Unit selection is now shown as a rectangle.